Published 29 May 2020 | Updated 20 April 2022

 - Western Australia

 State and territory governments are making public health orders requiring certain workers to be vaccinated against COVID-19.
 Employers and workers need to comply with any public health orders that apply to them.
-You’ll find a list of current public health orders with links to detailed information about them on state and territory websites at COVID-19 vaccinations: legislation and public health orders.
+Find out more at Orders and directions during coronavirus.